16pj/Expenseapp/updates.md

 appearance is merged with testlist1 and testlist2 appearance needs code optimization, bug fixing and additional features appearance beta version is ready.

+Spree is the name of the App
+Spree now has a SNAP mode, which saves the